Selection Criteria

 • Invitation to membership in Phi Beta Kappa is a reflection of outstanding achievement.

-• Knowledge of a foreign language at an "intermediate level," the equivalent of one year of college-level study.
+• Knowledge of a foreign language at an intermediate level, the equivalent of one year of college-level study.
 Extensive high school study (four years or AP credit) is accepted.

 • Letters and Sciences units totaling 135 for seniors and 90 for juniors.